What Are Inverted Nipples?

 1 day

-After the procedure, you’ll regain prominent nipples that look natural and in harmony with your breasts.
-This correction can also facilitate breast-feeding if necessary, while improving your well-being and self-confidence.
+After the procedure, you will regain nipples that look natural and in harmony with your breasts can be restored through this correction.
+It may also make breastfeeding easier if needed, while enhancing your overall well-being and confidence.

-Results are visible immediately, but complete healing takes a few weeks.
-Rigorous post-operative follow-up ensures optimal recovery and lasting results.
+Results are visible immediately, although complete healing takes a few weeks.
+Careful post-operative follow-up helps ensure optimal recovery and long-lasting results.